What is The Difference Between an Aggravated DUI and an Extreme DUI?

 Also, keep in mind that a DUI conviction is not an automatic bar from entry.
 The Canadian Border Services Agency will determine on a case by case basis who can enter the country.

-Will a DUI Hurt My Chances in Getting a Loan or a Mortgage?
+Will a DUI Hurt My Chances of Getting a Loan or a Mortgage?

 Private parties give private loans and mortgages, and each has its criteria and application process.
 These private companies are neither required to nor prevented from conducting a background check before deciding on whether or not that you are eligible for a loan.